Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 Common Applications:

-• • Rain falling on a moving car
+• • Rain falling relative to moving vehicle

 Mastering Relative Velocity: A Complete Guide